-Why Leaves Change Colour and Other Fun Fall Factsby Gary Reading, Oct 2018
+Why Leaves Change Colour and Other Fun Fall Factsby Well Polished Swansea, Oct 2018

 As fall arrives you may find yourself feeling a little depressed about the shorter days and crisper temperatures.
 But when the leaves begin to turn, transforming from a quiet green into a vivid palette of reds, oranges, yellows and golds, it could make anyone—even a cottager—wonder what all the fuss around summer is about.

 Here are some amazing facts you probably didn’t know about this spectacular autumn show, which will make this year’s all the more awe-inspiring.

 I like to think of fall from an Alice In Wonderland perspective; that is, autumn is a time when we shrink in proportion to our gardens while the leaves ‘bloom’ above us.
 And each year, nature unveils new surprises, dazzling us with colors and combinations so vivid and daring as to leave little doubt as to her ability to create designs far superior to our own.

 While it’s generally believed that cold weather causes a tree’s leaves to change color, the process is in reality a bit more complex.
 Weather can affect the intensity and duration of color, but the color itself is a part of each tree’s biology.
 And just like flowers in a garden, every tree has its own colors and ‘bloom’ period that occur at different times during the fall season.